mfrurbano/GettingCleaningDataCoursePGR/CodeBook.md

 - test/x_test.txt

 Columns were not named.
 Names were got from ./features.txt file and attributed.
+After this only columns representing mean and stddev were selected.
+Everything else was dropped so we ended up with 79 variables.

-In the analysis the main observation files needed to be complemented with columns regarding:
+The main observation files needed to be complemented with columns regarding:
 - subject
 - type of activity